mstudiva/SCTLD-resistance-genomics/scripts/2bRAD-WGS_processing_README.txt

 conda activate cutadaptenv # this is specifically for cutadapt, which doesn't play well with other KoKo modules

-conda create -n GATKenv gatk4 picard openjdk conda activate GATKenv # this is specifically for cutadapt, which requires a different version of java than KoKo
+conda create -n GATKenv gatk4 picard openjdk conda activate GATKenv # this is specifically for GATK, which requires a different version of java than KoKo

 #------------------------------